jamesplease/redux-resource/docs/api-reference/action-types.md

 - The `{crudAction}_RESOURCES_NULL` action type is useful anytime that you want to "reset" the status of a request.
 One use case for this is when a request is aborted.
-Another use case would be if you have an alert that displays when a request is in a failed state.
-When the user dismisses the alert, you might trigger this action type to 'reset' the request status.
+Another use case would be for an alert that displays whenever a request is in a failed state.
+When the user dismisses the alert, you might trigger this action type to 'reset' the request status back to `NULL`, which would then hide the alert.

-  You may not always use this action type, and that's alright.
+  You may not always use this action type, and that's fine.
 But it's here if you do need it.